bg4xsd/deep_cw_decoder/README.md

 if you like to use fastai, install it by yourself.

-At last, clean the pip cache.
+At last, clean the pip cache: pip cache purge